Plaza Bolivar, Selva Alegre, Arequipa, Peru

 Despite all that, it's easier to find a local craft beer in Arequipa than a hotel with more than three stars.
 However, stroll about 15 minutes from the center of Arequipa to the leafy and peaceful Selva Alegre neighborhood and you'll find what you're looking for.

 Built as the mansion for a wealthy family, the property was turned into a hotel by a Swiss company in the 1940s.
-The Libertador group bought that hotel in 1995 and began a top-to-bottom renovation and upgrade of the space.
 It now boasts a small but serviceable gym with free weights and a wide range of machines, a spa with a sauna and steam room (all free for guest use), a working fireplace in the

 lobby that's fired up in cold winter months, and nearly 90 rooms in nine different categories.